HS2 in Buckinghamshire and Oxfordshire

 The Chesham Road headhouse (intervention shaft) is located off the B485 at Hyde End, near Great Missenden.
 The arrangement of the buildings is based on an agricultural courtyard layout with the overall footprint of the compound kept to a minimum.
 Pitched roofs wrap around the buildings, creating simple agricultural barn forms.

-Learn more about the Chesham Road headhouse or read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire
+Read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire

 Chiltern tunnel north portal ancillary building